Bruce Lee: Quest of the Dragon

 Bruce Lee: Quest of the Dragon is a beat 'em up video game featuring martial artist Bruce Lee.
-It was developed by Ronin Entertainment and published by Universal Interactive, and was released in Europe and the United States for the Xbox in 2002 to a negative critical reception.
+It was developed by Ronin Entertainment and published by Universal Interactive.
+It was released in Europe and the United States for the Xbox in 2002 to a negative critical reception.
+A planned sequel was cancelled.

 Gameplay

 Bruce Lee: Quest of the Dragon is a pure beat 'em up, using a 3D graphics engine and consisting of normal section where the player is brawling against multiple common enemies, and of one-on-one boss fights.
 New Jeet Kune Do-style moves can be purchased for the coins gained by beating up enemies.

 Plot

 The game features a story line in which 24-year-old Bruce battles multiple enemies to rescue his kidnapped father and retrieve the mystical Golden Relic from an organized crime organization known as Black Lotus, led by mysterious "Dragon Lady", whose father Chai Wan was inadvertently killed by Lee.
 Players control Lee through a series of areas set in various locations around the world, including Hong Kong, London and San Francisco.
 The game's bosses include Dragon Lady's sisters, including Cleopatra and Rhianna, and her other followers, such as Cobra and female ninja assassin Tsuki.